josmar-crwdstffng/angular/aio/content/guide/testing.md

 The CLI takes care of Jasmine and Karma configuration for you.

-Fine-tune many options by editing the `karma.conf.js` in the root folder of the project and the `test.ts` files in the `src/` folder.
+Fine-tune many options by editing the `karma.conf.js` in the root directory of the project and the `test.ts` files in the `src` directory.

 The `karma.conf.js` file is a partial Karma configuration file.
 The CLI constructs the full runtime configuration in memory, based on application structure specified in the `angular.json` file, supplemented by `karma.conf.js`.